itiligent/Guacamole-Installer/README.md

 ```

 ## **Prerequisites**
- ### PLEASE NOTE: LASTEST DEBIAN 12 HAS SEVERAL PENDING ISSUES - SEE ISSUE #8
+ ### PLEASE NOTE: DEBIAN 12 & Tomcat10 NOT COMPATIBLE AT PRESENT - SEE ISSUE #10

 - Ubuntu 18.04 - 22.x / Debian 10 & 11 / Raspbian Buster or Bullseye
 - Minimum 8GB RAM and 40GB HDD